 Caimie / Camie / Keimi

-My favorite character (and my favorite cosplay) of all time!
-This is my dream cosplay come true.
-I put an incredible amount of time and effort into this costume.
+One of my all-time favorite characters!
+This costume is a dream come true!
+I put an incredible amount of time and effort into this one.
 It's the first costume I've made by myself entirely from scratch.
 I think my blood, sweat, and tears definitely paid off in the end.
 I'm so proud of it!
 Thank you all for your lovely comments.
 I couldn't be happier!

 - The wig was purchased online.
 It's a green-brown mix, so the color is just right!
 Not too bright and not too muddy.
 I styled it myself, including both the center part and the flips.